ANAL ABSCESS AND FISTULA

 HOW IS AN ABSCESS TREATED?

 Minor surgery may be performed to treat the abscess.
-Local anesthesia or IV sedation may be used on the patient before an incision over the abscess is made.
+Local anaesthesia or IV sedation may be used on the patient before an incision over the abscess is made.
 This opening enables pus to be drained from the infected cavity.
 After surgery, pain medications and antibiotics will be prescribed.

 LOW VS. HIGH ANAL FISTULA